jsguides

-JavaScript runs on a single thread — that is, it did for a long time.
+JavaScript runs on a single thread.
+Well, it did for a long time.
 The event loop handles async callbacks, but you only ever had one thread of execution.
 Then Web Workers arrived, giving you actual separate threads with separate JavaScript contexts.
 The problem: how do those threads share data efficiently?

-SharedArrayBuffer and the Atomics namespace answer that.
+SharedArrayBuffer and the Atomics namespace answer that question.
 Together they give you shared memory between threads, with atomic operations that prevent torn reads and writes.
 The catch: you need cross-origin isolation, and the APIs are low-level.
-This guide covers what these primitives actually do and the patterns you’ll use in practice.
+This guide covers what these primitives actually do and the patterns you will use in practice.

 A regular ArrayBuffer is a raw byte buffer, but it’s tied to one context.
-When you transfer an ArrayBuffer via postMessage, ownership moves — the sender loses access.
+When you transfer an ArrayBuffer via postMessage, ownership moves, so the sender loses access.
 You end up with two independent buffers containing the same data.

 SharedArrayBuffer changes this.
 When you pass one to a worker via postMessage, both contexts keep a reference to the same underlying memory block.
 There is only one set of bytes.
 Writes from one thread are immediately visible to the other.